-To help students with disabilities deal with their financial challenges, Enrolment Services coordinates with the Centre for Accessibility.
-As a student with a disability, you may be eligible for all standard programs, but there is additional information that you need to know.
+Enrolment Service Advisors coordinate with the Centre for Accessibility to help students with disabilities manage their financial challenges.
+If you are a student with a disability, you may be eligible for all standard programs, but there is additional information you need to know.

-Both the federal and provincial governments have special programs that are administered through the student loan agencies.
-These programs include non-repayable grants to help with living expenses, and funding designated for specialized educational equipment and services for eligible students with disabilities.
+Both the federal and provincial governments have special programs administered through the student loan agencies.
+These programs support eligible students with disabilities and include non-repayable grants to help with living expenses, as well as funding for specialized educational equipment and services.

-You can find more information on these programs through the Centre for Accessibility or by reviewing StudentAid BC’s list of programs.
+Find more information about these programs through the Centre for Accessibility or by StudentAid BC’s list of programs.

 British Columbia residents

-BC residents who are student loan approved and have a permanent or chronic disability are encouraged to submit a Permanent Disability Programs Application to StudentAid BC.
-Once approved, you may be eligible for up to $3,800 in grants, additional financial support for services and equipment, and approved for studying at 40% of a full course load.
+BC residents who are student loan-approved and have a permanent disability or persistent or prolonged c disability are encouraged to submit a Disability Programs Application to StudentAid BC.
+Once approved, you may be eligible for additional grants and additional financial support for services and equipment.
+You may also be approved for studying at 40% of a full course load.

 If you are taking less than 40% of a full course load, you can apply for grant funding through the StudentAid BC Part-Time Studies application.